21 Jul Sync up movies with your cycle: The kinds of films you’ll enjoy more each week

 What you may want to cross off your to-watch this during this week of your cycle: Any movie with gory or scary scenes since research shows frightening images stick in your brain far longer when you view them during this phase due to rising progesterone.

 Chances are, you’re not going to enjoy movies that are abstract or unusual in other ways as this week’s hormone levels have you preferring what’s traditional over anything out of the norm.

 Final 6 days of your cycle

 What critics call “dumb”, “inane” and “too silly for words” are a premenstrual girl’s dream.
 You’d also enjoy kids’ movies and animations, comedies, rom-coms and movies that follow such a traditional storyline, you can predict the plot twists miles away.
 But, you’ll be okay with that.
-That’s because with estrogen in a steep nosedive, dragging down your mood and patience, you tend to prefer something simple and that doesn’t requires too much thinking.
+That’s because estrogen is in a steep nosedive, which drags down your mood and patience, so you tend to prefer something simple and that doesn’t requires too much thinking.
 Plus, the silly stuff is perfect for boosting a premenstrual mood and distracting you from premenstrual aches, pains and irritations.

 Never miss a single Hormonology tip:

 Click here to subscribe to the free Hormonology newsletter today!